amacanovic/KeynessMeasures/README.md

 measures in several simple functions.

+**This package has been updated to support new quanteda package versions (>v3).
+However, this means it will not be compatible with previous versions anymore.
+The old functions, compatible with quanteda v2, can be found in folder R, in the script "frequency_table_creator_old.R".**

 This package currently supports the following measures:

 1.  **Statistical significance:** Log-likelihood ratio, Bayesian Information Criterion.